Best CBD for Arthritis

 TopicalMedium*10-602-3Cream, body oil, patch

-*Topical CBD is absorbed reasonably well, but scientists still aren’t sure if it makes its way into the bloodstream as well (if at all) for systemic circulation.
+*Topical CBD is absorbed reasonably well, but scientists still aren’t sure if it makes its way into the bloodstream (if at all) for systemic circulation.
 This is particularly important when you’re considering CBD for arthritis, as you’ll find a lot of topical creams and balms advertised to relieve pain where it’s applied.
 It may work, but research is still mixed.
 (Placebo-based pain relief is still pain relief.)

 Most of the time, you’ll find that CBD is available as an oil or tincture, gummy, capsule, or topical cream or balm.
-You might even find vapes and CBD flower.
+You might even find vapes and CBD flowers.
 Generally, we think CBD oil is the best option because it’s relatively convenient, with the ability to personalize your dose to something that fits your needs exactly and lasts a long time in your system.
 However, you might need something to kick in faster, so a topical CBD may be a better option.
 (While fast in terms of onset, smoking and vaping are inherently dangerous).
 Softgels and capsules are also generally absorbed better than gummies, which need to be broken up in the digestive system before your body can take in the CBD, sort of like cracking open a crab shell.
 You’re more likely to lose some of the benefits from a gummy, which can make determining the right dose a little more unpredictable.

 CBD and arthritis research